feigouhai/adi-axi-hdmi/README.md

 # adi-axi-hdmi
-This repository contains the drivere for the Analog ADV7511 HDMI transmitter.
+This repository contains the driver for the Analog ADV7511 HDMI transmitter.

 The code in this repository originates from